-Almost every community has some culturally determined beliefs and misconceptions about leprosy that lead to an intense negative attitude toward the affected people.
+Every community has some culturally determined beliefs and misconceptions about leprosy that lead to an intense negative attitude toward the affected people.
 Several studies conducted in India have been reviewed to understand the general idea regarding leprosy.

-A study in Maharashtra among cases and controls found that leprosy-affected patients(LAP) were more aware of leprosy in contrast to the control which can be attributed to the education provided along with the treatment (Mankar et al., 2011).
+A study in Maharashtra among cases and controls found that leprosy-affected patients(LAP) were more aware of leprosy as compared to the control cases which could be due to the education provided along with the treatment (Mankar et al., 2011).

-P. S. S. Rao & John's study (2012) in urban slums of Kolkata revealed that the majority (93.8%) of the subjects had some knowledge about leprosy but only one-third were aware of the cause.
+P. S. S. Rao & John's study (2012) amongst slums of Kolkata revealed that the majority (93.8%) of the subjects had some knowledge about leprosy but only one-third were aware of the cause.
 Only some knew about the early signs and symptoms, and treatment while another similar study conducted in an urban slum of Telangana showed poor knowledge levels (Danturty, 2016).